 Manaslu Circuit Trekking in Nepal is a hidden gem, popular for its virgin landscapes, rich natural resources, mind-boggling scenarios, colorful cultures, and dramatic valleys set against a backdrop of classic Himalayas.
-Despite being off the beaten track full of adventure and challenges with a prize of the most beautiful landscape and picturesque scenarios of Himalayas, flora, fauna, and valley, a trek to this region is very uncommon, making it an untouched and undiscovered wonder.
+Despite being off the beaten track full of adventure and challenges with a prize of the most beautiful landscape and picturesque scenarios of the Himalayas, flora, fauna, and valley, a trek to this region is very uncommon, making it an untouched and undiscovered wonder.

 As one of the most legendary and sought-after trekking destinations in Nepal, Manaslu trekking lies east of the Annapurna Mountain range, a region with a unique environment with rich botanical diversity, a variety of cultural heritage, and breathtaking views of Himalayan Flora.

 During your journey to Manaslu, you will stay indifferent to Tibetan villages along the way as you climb and circle Mount Manaslu.
 Along the trails of Manaslu, trekkers can admire majestic views of Mount Manaslu and nearby mountain peaks such as Mount Annapurna I, Mount Annapurna South, Mount Annapurna III, and Mount Machhapuchhre, Gangapurna, Ganesh Himal, and many others.
 There are some incredible views during this circuit, especially in the last few days when crossing the Larke Pass, also known as Larkya La Pass.

 Basic Facts of Manaslu Circuit Trekking

 Difficulty level: Demanding